FDNA

 Output DataItem

-Gather of difference - generates the difference gather before and after noise attenuation.
+Gather of difference - generates the difference gather showing what was removed by the noise attenuation process.

 clip0700_aclip0301